 There are many ways in which pharmacists can utilize their acquired craft and engage in service activities.
 Here, an experienced pharmacy faculty member identifies several areas of service for pharmacists, using his experiences to discuss the topic.

-Authored By: Elias B. Chahine, PharmD, FCCP, BCPS-AQ ID
+Authored By: Elias B. Chahine, PharmD, FCCP, FASCP, FFSHP, BCPS, BCIDP

 Winston Churchill highlighted the reason why people volunteer to serve by saying: “We make a living by what we get, but we make a life by what we give”.
-In this article, I argue that pharmacists “make a life” by giving back to their college, practice site, profession, scholarly activities, and community.
+In this article, I argue that pharmacists “make a life” by giving back to their practice sites, profession, scholarly activities, schools or colleges of pharmacy, and community.

 2. Service to the profession

 Pharmacists can contribute to the advancement of their profession by volunteering to serve within local, state, national, and international pharmacy organizations.